akashdeepo/Dynamic-Model-Weight-Assignment-for-Financial-Markets/README.md

-# Reinforcement Learning for Dynamic Model Weight Assignment
+# Reinforcement Learning for Dynamic Model Weight Assignment : To Be Published In IJCST August/September

 This repository contains the code for our research on using reinforcement learning for dynamic model weight assignment in financial markets.